Avon and Somerset Police: Special Constabulary

 Avon and Somerset generally do not wear "SC" on their operational uniform rank slides, but all Specials collar numbers start with the digit "5".

 Cadets

 The force's cadets engage at public events, community engagements and meetings with their unit.
-There are nine cadet units – Bath, Bristol Central, Hartcliffe, Patchway, Portishead, Bridgwater, Southmead, Speedwell, and Weston-super-mare.
+There are three cadet units – Bristol Central, Patchway, and Weston-super-mare.

 Police Cadets are young people and are not considered Police Staff or warranted constables.

 Operations

 National Police Air Service

 The National Police Air Service (NPAS) is responsible for providing air support to all the police forces of England and Wales.
 NPAS has a base within the force area adjacent to the Almondsbury M4/M5 Interchange.
 The helicopter serves all police forces within flying distance.